-• e2: The definition of the term "geographic name" could impact development of policy and implementation guidance, as well as program implementation details, such as guidance for the Geographic Names Panel in the New gTLD application process.
+- e2: The definition of the term "geographic name" could impact development of policy and implementation guidance, as well as program implementation details, such as guidance for the Geographic Names Panel in the New gTLD application process.
 In your view, how should the term "geographic name" be defined for the purposes of the New gTLD Program?
 Should there be any special requirements or implications for a term that is considered a "geographic name" Is "geographic name" the appropriate term to use in this context, as opposed to, for example, "term with geographic meaning"?
 Why or why not?
-Please see deliberations section f.1.2.4 on pages 34 - 36 for context on this question.

-e3: The Work Track has discussed different types of mechanisms that can be used to protect geographic names in the New gTLD Program.
-These mechanisms fall broadly into two categories, noting that the categories are not mutually exclusive and measures from both categories can be used in combination:
+Please see deliberations section f.1.2.4 on pages 34 36 for context on this question. - e3: Work Track 5 has discussed different types of mechanisms that can be used to protect geographic names in the New gTLD Program.
+These mechanisms fall broadly into two categories, noting that the categories are not mutually exclusive and measures from both categories can be used in combination: - Preventative: Measures in this category include reserving certain strings to make them unavailable for delegation or requiring letters of support/non-objection from relevant governments or public authorities, either in all cases or dependent on intended usage of the TLD.

-Commented [A26]: Greg Shatan: suggests adding "Is "geographic name" the proper term to use?"
+Commented [A33]: Greg Shatan: suggests adding "Is "geographic name" the proper term to use?"
 From Greg: I think we need to ask this question.
 The very use of the term creates issues (vs. e.g., "term with geographic meaning"), since it creates the impression that the strings in question are uniquely "geographic names".

-Commented [A27R26]: Added question.
+Commented [A34R33]: Staff note: added question.

-New gTLD Subsequent Procedures Initial Report Date: 20 November 201820 November 1819 November 201817 November November 201814 November 201814 November 201814 November 20188 November 20186 November 20186 November 20186 November 20186 November 20186 November 20186 November 20185 November 2018 1 O Preventative: Measures in this category include reserving certain strings 2 to make them unavailable for delegation or requiring letters of 3 support/non-objection from relevant governments or public authorities, 4 either in all cases or dependent on intended usage of the TLD.
-5 O Curative: Measures in this category include objection mechanisms, 6 contractual provisions incorporated into the registry agreement, 7 enforcement of those provisions, and post-delegation dispute resolution 8 mechanisms.
-9 10 In your view, what is the right balance or combination of preventative and 11 curative rights mechanisms in relation to protection of geographic names in the 12 New gTLD Program?
-Please see deliberations section f.1.2.2 on pages 28-29 for 13 context on this question.
-14 e4: Work Track members have considered a series of principles that may be used to guide the development of future policy on geographic names.
-The principles 15 16 were discussed in the context of city names and terms not included in the 2012 17 Application Guidebook, but they may be applicable more broadly.
-Proposed 18 principles include: 19 o In alignment with Principle C from the 2007 GNSO recommendations on 20 new gTLDs, the program should allow for the introduction of new gTLDs.
-21 In alignment with Principle A from the 2007 GNSO recommendations on 22. new gTLDs, enhance the predictability for all parties.
-23 Reduce the likelihood of conflicts within the process, as well as after the 24 process concludes and TLDs are delegated.
-2.5 o Policies and processes should be simple to the extent possible.
-26 Please see the deliberations section of this document for additional discussion of 27 these principles.
-Do you support these principles?
+O Curative: Measures in this category include objection mechanisms, contractual provisions incorporated into the registry agreement, enforcement of those provisions, and post-delegation dispute resolution mechanisms.

+In your view, what is the right balance or combination of preventative and curative rights mechanisms in relation to protection of geographic names in the New gTLD Program?
+Please see deliberations section f.1.2.2 on pages 28-29 for context on this question.

+- e4: Work Track members have considered a series of principles that may be used to guide the development of future policy on geographic names.
+The principles were discussed in the context of city names and terms not included in the 2012 Application Guidebook, but they may be applicable more broadly.
+Proposed principles include: - o In alignment with Principle C from the 2007 GNSO recommendations on new gTLDs, the program should allow for the introduction of new gTLDs. - o In alignment with Principle A from the 2007 GNSO recommendations on new gTLDs, enhance the predictability for all parties. - Reduce the likelihood of conflicts within the process, as well as after the process concludes and TLDs are delegated. - o Policies and processes should be simple to the extent possible.

+"Do you support these principles?
 Why or why not?
-Are there Commented [A28]: Can we combine this with the last sentence re deliberations?
-28 additional principles that the Work Track should consider?
+Are there additional principles that "Work Track 5 should consider?
 Please explain.
-Please 29 see deliberations section f.1.3 on pages 42-43 for context on this question. e6: To what extent should the following serve as a basis for the development of 30 Commented [A29]: Should be 5.
-31 policies regarding geographic names?
-32 o International law 33 National/local law and policy 34 Norms and values (please specify) 35 Another basis not categorized above (please specify)
+Please see deliberations section f.1.3 on pages 42-43 for context on this question and additional discussion of these principles.

+- e5: To what extent should the following serve as a basis for the development of policies regarding geographic names?

+- o International law

+- National/local law and policy

+- Norms and values (please specify)

+- Another basis not categorized above (please specify)